How to Lower Your Student Loan Payments

 Borrowers often think that reducing the interest rate has a bigger impact on the monthly payment than it really does.
 Cutting the interest rate in half does not cut the monthly payment in half.
-For example, cutting the interest rate on a 10-year loan from 8 percent to 4 percent reduces the monthly loan payment by one-sixth, not one half.
+For example, cutting the interest rate on a 10-year loan from eight percent to four percent reduces the monthly loan payment by one-sixth, not one-half.
 Nevertheless, if a borrower can reduce the interest rate by more than a percentage point or two, it can be financially worthwhile to refinance a student loan.

-But, before refinancing your student loans, compare the new interest rate with the interest rates on the individual student loans.
+Before refinancing your student loans, compare the new interest rate with the interest rates on the individual student loans.
 If the new interest rate is higher than the interest rates on all but one or two of your loans, you might be better off accelerating repayment of the loans with the highest interest rates to pay them off quicker.
 In this scenario, refinancing the student loans will reduce the interest rates on just the highest-rate loans and increase the interest rates on all the other loans.
-Once you consolidate your loans, you will no longer be able to target the highest-rate loans for quicker repayment.

 Note that consolidating federal education loans does not cut the cost of the loans.
 It just combines the loans into a single loan with an interest rate equal to the weighted average of the interest rates on the individual loans, rounded up to the nearest one-eighth of a percentage point.

 A private consolidation loan, on the other hand, is similar to refinancing a loan.
-It yields a new loan with a new interest rate based on the credit scores of the borrower and cosigner, if any.
-If several years have passed since you obtained the loans and you have been managing your credit responsibly, making all payments on all debts before the due dates, you might be able to qualify for a lower interest rate on your private student loans.
+It yields a new loan with a new interest rate based on the credit scores of the borrower and cosigner.
+If several years have passed since you obtained the loans and you manage your credit responsibly, you might be able to qualify for a lower interest rate on your private student loans.

-A word of caution about refinancing federal student loans into a private consolidation loan: Federal student loans have superior benefits, such as deferments, loan forgiveness and income-driven repayment that are not available with private student loans.
-So, you need to consider the tradeoff between a lower interest rate and the loss of the better benefits on the original federal student loans.
+A word of caution about refinancing federal student loans into a private consolidation loan: federal student loans have superior benefits, such as deferments, loan forgiveness and income-driven repayment that are not available with private loans.
+So, you need to consider the tradeoff between a lower interest rate and the loss of the better benefits of the original federal student loan.
 Once you refinance federal student loans into a private student loan, you cannot undo the transaction.

 Avoiding Multiple Minimum Payments